 There is no better time to learn how to make a quilt.
 Yes, quilts are a bit of work to make, but the rewards of creating something so useful and expressive are worth the effort.
 The fabric options available today are wonderful, diverse, and oh-so-appealing.

 It’s hard to go into a fabric store and not have your mind churn with creative ideas for the luscious patterns and colors.
 Fabric companies are even creating gorgeous palettes for coordinating pre-cut fabric that makes quilting easier than ever before.
-Check out jelly-rolls for some real inspiration!
+Check out these quilt jelly rolls for some real inspiration!

 Learning how to make a quilt is one of those traditional skills that is just cool to know.
 There is a misconception that quilting is too laborious and time-consuming, but that does not have to be the case.